Cvrane/ChartReader/README.md

 7. Continue Step 6 with a sweeping line from x-axis and moving to top of the image and check when the sweeping line intersects with maximum number of text boxes.
 8. This maximum intersection gives the bounding boxes for all the legends.

-## Label (and legend) detection/finalization
-For each bounding rectangle obtained, it is checked whether there is a text box to the immediate right of the rectangle.

-### Legend text:
-The immediate rectangle to the right gives the corresponding legend.

-## Cluster count estimation
-1. This is done by determining the number of items in the legend.
-2. Check only the text boxes right to the y-axis and top of x-axis
-3. Filter further by considering text boxes which have non-numeric text
-4. Run the sweeping line algorithm twice now - Once in the x-direction and the second time in the y-direction (because the legends can be stacked in the x-direction or y-direction)
-5. The maximum intersection gives all the legend texts and the number of legends.
-6. Now, these rectangles (or bounding boxes) are merged.
-The final number of rectangles gives the number of legends and the image colors are clustered into these many groups.

-## Color detection
-1. All the pixel values of the image are divided into clusters.
-The number of clusters are determined by the above described procedure.
-Also, prior to clustering, all the white pixels are removed.
-2. We then simplify the given plot into multiple plots (one per each cluster).
-These plots would be a simple bar plot. i.e.., by clustering we convert a stacked bar chart into multiple simpler bar plots.
-3. We then get the contours for the plot, and subsequently bounding rectangles for the contours determined.
-The noise is removed by determining if the number of bounding rectangles are either 0 or abnormally high.

 ## Data extraction
 ### Value-tick ratio calculation:
 This ratio is used to calculate the y-values from each bar-plot using the pixel projection method.
 Y-axis ticks are detected by left-bounding boxes to the y-axis.